Campus Summer Hours

 Student Resources

-Here are instructions on how to change your SE Single Sign-On password for Blackboard, Email, Colleague Self-Service, etc. This will also be the password you use to login to lab computers on campus.
+Here are instructions on how to change your SE Single Sign-On password for Canvas, Email, Colleague Self-Service, etc. This will also be the password you use to login to lab computers on campus.
 If at any time you need assistance, the Henry G. Bennett Memorial Library hosts lab attendants who will be more than happy to assist.

-Go to the sign in page for Blackboard, Email, or whichever online SE resource you need to sign into.
+Go to the sign in page for Canvas, Email, or whichever online SE resource you need to sign into.
 You should see a page that shows the Henry G. Bennett Library and has a spot for you to fill in your SE email/password.

 If you can’t sign in, click the link that says “Can’t Access your Account?” to start the process for resetting your password (or go to PasswordReset.se.edu).
 On that page you’ll input the student email you were using to sign in and then fill out a CAPTCHA.